-These Healthy Shrimp Tostadas Bites are a mini version of the popular Mexican dish.
-Baking the corn tortilla rather than frying them is a huge calorie saver!
-This fun bite-sized appetizer is gluten-free and could easily be made vegetarian OR with chicken!
-You’ll want to save the recipe for any future get-together!
+These Mini Shrimp Tostadas Bites are a bite sized version of the popular Mexican dish but baked!
+They are also gluten-free and could easily be made vegetarian OR with chicken!

-A corn tortilla is typically used as the base and is usually topped with beans, veggies, meat, cheese, etc.
+A corn tortilla, like the one here, is typically used as the base and is usually topped with beans, veggies, meat, cheese, etc.

 Next, just bake at 400 degrees F for no more than 10 minutes!
 You will see they are ready when they start to curl up and brown like in this photo here.

 You don't even need to flip them.
 They will come out nice and crispy without the hassle of frying.

 Baking your tostadas saves a lot of calories.
 If you want to make these super healthy, use coconut oil.
 They even have coconut oil SPRAYS these days!
 How awesome is that?
 Because coconut oil comes solidified, the spray makes it so easy.
 If you can't find the spray, just melt coconut oil in the microwave for about 15 seconds and then brush it on.

 If your making these for a party, I suggest doing a few things...